-Glybera: Glybera is the first and currently the only gene therapy product to receive commercial approval in the European Union, or EU.
-Glybera, developed by our licensee uniQure Biopharma B.V., or uniQure, is specifically indicated for the treatment of a subset of adult patients diagnosed with the orphan lipid disorder lipoprotein lipase deficiency, or LPLD confirmed by genetic testing and suffering from severe or multiple pancreatitis attacks, despite dietary fat restrictions.
+Glybera: Glybera is the first and currently the only gene therapy product to receive commercial approval in the EU.
+Glybera, developed by our licensee uniQure Biopharma B.V., or uniQure, is specifically indicated for the treatment of a subset of adult patients diagnosed with the orphan lipid disorder lipoprotein lipase deficiency, or LPLD, confirmed by genetic testing and suffering from severe or multiple pancreatitis attacks, despite dietary fat restrictions.
 LPLD is a severe metabolic disease of inadequate lipid metabolism, resulting in pancreatitis and, in some cases, death.
-Together with collaborators from the University of British Columbia, or UBC, we demonstrated that humans with a single gene variant of the lipoprotein lipase, or LPL, gene called LPL^{S447X}, resulted in increased LPL enzyme activity leading to reduced triglyceride levels.
-Under our sublicense and research agreement with uniQure, we collaborated with uniQure and UBC on preclinical activities, and thereafter uniQure developed an LPL gene therapy product, Glybera, which contains the LPL^{S447X} variant.
-We believe that the introduction of the therapeutic LPL^{S447X} gene through administration of Glybera provides a clinical benefit for a subset of LPLD patients.
+Together with collaborators from the University of British Columbia, or UBC, we demonstrated that humans with a single gene variant of the lipoprotein lipase, or LPL, gene called LPLS^{447X}, resulted in increased LPL enzyme activity leading to reduced triglyceride levels.
+Under our sublicense and research agreement with uniQure, we collaborated with uniQure and UBC on preclinical activities, and thereafter uniQure developed an LPL gene therapy product, Glybera, which contains the LPLS^{447X} variant.
+We believe that the introduction of the therapeutic LPLS^{447X} gene through administration of Glybera provides a clinical benefit for a subset of LPLD patients.

 Glybera is the first product whose active ingredient was derived from our platform to receive commercial approval.
-The goal of Glybera therapy is to treat LPLD in order to achieve sustained improvement of clearance of triglyceride-rich lipid particles known as chylomicrons, and a significantly reduced risk of pancreatitis attacks in patients suffering from multiple recurrent pancreatitis and abdominal pain events.
+The goal of Glybera therapy is to treat LPLD in order to achieve sustained improvement of clearance of triglyceride-rich lipid particles known as chylomicrons, and to significantly reduce the risk of pancreatitis attacks in patients suffering from multiple recurrent pancreatitis and abdominal pain events.
 Glybera was developed by our licensee, uniQure.
 In 2012, Glybera was approved in the EU and, in July 2013, uniQure announced that it had entered into a partnership with Chiesi Farmaceutici S.p.A., or Chiesi, for the commercialization of Glybera in the EU and more than a dozen other countries, including Brazil, China, Mexico and Russia.
-We believe that Chiesi plans to launch Glybera in the first half of 2014 in Europe, and that uniQure is pursuing a U.S. product approval strategy with plans to file a Biologics License Application, or BLA, with the U.S. Food and Drug Administration, or FDA, in 2017.
+We believe that Chiesi plans to launch Glybera in the fourth quarter of 2014 or the first quarter of 2015 in Europe, and that uniQure is pursuing a U.S. product approval strategy, with plans to file a Biologics License Application, or BLA, with the U.S. Food and Drug Administration, or FDA, in 2017.
 Glybera has received orphan drug designation for the treatment of LPLD in both the EU and the U.S.